odysseyindia/odyssey-tours/content/english/tim/itineraries/rajasthan-in-style/_index.md

           You end the day in lovely Udaipur.
-Set around the vast Pichola Lake and dominated by dramatic palaces, Udaipur is surely Rajasthan's most picturesque city.
+Set around the vast Pichola Lake and dominated by dramatic palaces, Udaipur is surely Rajasthan’s most picturesque city.
 High whitewashed houses and narrow, winding alleys lend it an almost medieval charm.
 The huge City Palace, still the residence of the Maharana, is carved out of yellow sandstone and